19th European Society for Biomedical Research on Alcoholism Conference

 K. Radwanska, Warsaw, POL

-17:30-17:50 COFFEE BREAK
+17:30-17:50 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 TOPIC Young Investigators at the Medical University of Graz

-Session 15.
-The role of fibroblast growth factor (FGF 19) in alcohol-related organ disease
+Session 15: The role of fibroblast growth factor (FGF 19) in alcohol-related organ disease

-Chairs: J. Wagner-Skacel, M. Wagner, Graz, AUT
+Chairs: J. Wagner-Skacel; M. Wagner, Graz, AUT

 17:50-18:10